-Our customer base is highly diversified, and in the period presented, no customer accounted for more than 1% of our revenue.
+We've built a thriving global business with 12.7 million paying users.
+As of December 31, 2018, we had more than 400,000 paying Dropbox Business teams.
+Our customer base is highly diversified, and in 2016, 2017, and 2018, no customer accounted for more than 1% of our revenue.
 Our customers include individuals, teams, and organizations of all sizes, from freelancers and small businesses to Fortune 100 companies.
 They work across a wide range of industries, including professional services, technology, media, education, industrials, consumer and retail, and financial services.
 Within companies, our platform is used by all types of teams and functions, including sales, marketing, product, design, engineering, finance, legal, and human resources.